TomK32/tomk32.github.io/resume.md

 title: Resume
 ---

-I was born in 1982 in Bavaria, studied at Salzburg University for a few years before professional work drew too much of my time.
-In those years I also did a lot of editing on the early Wikipedia, became admin in 2004, published a bi-weekly PDF mag and many more things
+Born in 1982 in the Bavaria apls, studied at University of Salzburg before professional work drew me in.
+In those years I was an active Wikipedia admin, published a bi-weekly PDF magazine and many more things.
+I started programming in the last 90ies, enjoyed writing small websites in PHP before moving on to Ruby on Rails and larger web applications.

-Besides work I enjoy programming video games, hacking small electronics projects (arduino, EPS8266, IoT, etc), sailing, photography.
-In 2015 life changed a lot with our first child.
+Besides work I enjoy programming ismall video games, making electronics projects (arduino, EPS8266, IoT, etc), photography and recently started sailing.
+In 2015 life changed with our first child.

 To learn more about my previous work and projects, have a look at my [clients]({{ 'clients' | relative_url }}).